Back

 Employment Tribunal claim

-K filed a claim at the ET for breach of contract.
-This was dismissed by the tribunal on the findings that there was a conditional offer of employment and neither of the conditions (right to work and references) had been met – there was no contract of employment and therefore no notice was required to be given to K as per the terms of an employment contract typically used by Loesche.
+Swamy filed a claim at the ET for breach of contract.
+This was dismissed by the tribunal on the findings that there was a conditional offer of employment and neither of the conditions (right to work and references) had been met – there was no contract of employment and therefore no notice was required to be given to Swamy as per the terms of an employment contract typically used by Loesche.

 EAT judgment